-Expressions of Quantity - ESL EFL Teaching Resources
+Expressions of Quantity - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing and Speaking Activity - Elementary - 25 Minutes

 In this captivating teaching activity, students practice asking and answering 'How much / How many...?' questions in order to complete missing information.
 The class is divided into two groups (A and B).
-Students work together with the people in their group.
-They write down the 'How much / How many...?' questions they will need to ask in order to complete missing information about the athletes on their worksheet.
+Each student is given a copy of the worksheet.
+Working together with the people in their group, students write down the 'How much / How many...?' questions they will need to ask in order to complete missing information about the athletes on their worksheet.
 When both groups have finished writing their questions, students pair up with someone from the other group.
 Students then take it in turns to ask their partner the questions they have prepared and complete the missing information on their worksheet with their partner's answers.

 Much, Many, Some and Any

 ESL EFL Writing Activity - Elementary - 20 Minutes